The Roth 401(k)

 Are Distributions Really Tax Free?

-In general, a distribution from your Roth 401(k) account is qualified only if it satisfies both of the following requirements:
+In general, a distribution from your Roth 401(k) account is qualified if it satisfies both of the following requirements:

 - It’s made after the end of a five-year waiting period